juice-shop/pwning-juice-shop/part1/happy-path.md

 #### My saved addresses

 This page lists your saved addresses and provides you with the ability to edit or delete already saved addresses.

 ![Stored Address](/part1/img/stored-address.png)

+🚨 **Do not enter real address data here!**

 #### My Payment Options

 This page lists your saved cards and provides you with the ability to delete already saved cards or to add new ones.

 ![Stored Card](/part1/img/stored-card.png)

+🚨 **Do not enter real credit card data here!**

 #### Juice Shop Wallet

 This page allows you to add money to your wallet and to check the existing balance.
 All the bonuses on your purchase are directly credited to your wallet.

 ![Wallet](/part1/img/wallet.png)

 #### Order History

-This page allows you to view the details of all your existing orders and the status of their delivery.
+This page allows you to view the details of all your current and previous orders and the status of their delivery.

 ![Order History](/part1/img/order-history.png)

 ##### Privacy Policy

-This page informs you about the policies regarding the collection, use and disclosure of personal data when you use the OWASP Juice Shop and the choices you have associated with the data.
+This page informs you about the policies regarding the collection, use and disclosure of personal data when you use the OWASP Juice Shop and the choices you have when it comes to your data.

 ![Privacy Policy](/part1/img/privacy-policy.png)

 ##### Request Data Export

-This page allows you to obtain a copy of your data saved in the Juice Shop.
+This page allows you to obtain a copy of all your data saved in the Juice Shop.

 ![Request Data Export](/part1/img/request-data-export.png)

 ##### Request Data Erasure

 This page allows you to request a complete erasure of your account and any associated data from the Juice Shop.

 ![Data Erasure Request](/part1/img/data-erasure-request.png)